hrcg/Vatra/README.md

 # Vatra
-This is a simple recipes site.
+This is a simple recipes site made using .NET, C# and Javascript.

 ## Table of Contents